vanvalenlab/kiosk-console/docs/source/CUSTOM-JOB.rst

 Currently, `deepcell.org <www.deepcell.org>`_ supports a cell tracking feature which is facilitated by the ``tracking-consumer``, which handles the multi-step process of cell tracking:

 1. Send each frame of the dataset for segmentation.
 Frames are processed in parallel utilizing scalability and drastically reducing processing time.
-  2. Retrive model predictions and run post-processing to generate cell segmentation masks
+2. Retrieve model predictions and run post-processing to generate cell segmentation masks
 3. Send cell segmentation masks for cell tracking predictions
 4. Compile final tracking results and post for download

 New data processing pipelines can be implemented by writing a custom consumer.
 The model can be exported for tf-serving using :func:`~deepcell.utils.export_utils.export_model`.